Wealden Line: Final report

-The reinstatement feasibility study was released on 23 July 2008 accompanied by a press release by East Sussex County Council It said that whilst reinstatement is technically feasible, it would not be economically viable.
+The reinstatement feasibility study was released on 23 July 2008 accompanied by a press release by East Sussex County Council It said that whilst reinstatement was technically feasible, it would not be economically viable.

+The full report first assessed the cost implications of three possible construction options: a 'base option' which would see the line rebuilt according to minimum specification, an 'intermediate stations option' which examined rebuilding with the provision of stations at Barcombe Mills and Isfield and a 'double track option' where the line would be dualled throughout.
+The preferred route in terms of cost effectiveness and ease of construction was identified as the rebuilding of the Hamsey Loop on an alignment slightly to the north of the original 1858 route and joining the Brighton Main Line a point south of the level crossing in the village of Hamsey.
+The reconstruction of the original line along the east bank of the River Ouse and through Lewes town centre was not examined due to cost implications.
+The total cost of the base option was estimated at £141m, which included a 30% contingency as per GRIP stage 2 procedure.
+With the two additional stations, costs would rise under the second option by £7.4m, while the final option resulted in an estimated figure of £38.8m.

-The full report disclosed that the minimum cost of reinstatement would be £141.0m for single track.
-Intermediate stations at Isfield and Barcombe would add £7.4m, and double tracking would add £25.5m, both options together would add £38.8m.
-It was estimated that between 1,500 and 2,000 trips per day (450,000 to 620,000 trips per annum) would be generated by a variety of routes including London-Uckfield-Eastbourne and London-Uckfield-Newhaven fast services.
-The majority of trips would, however, be to existing stations on the Uckfield Line and the new routes would encourage only 2% growth for existing lines due to longer journey time to the south coast compared with the Brighton Main Line.
-The benefit of the reinstated line as a diversionary route was also judged negligible due to the low occurrence of total closures on the Brighton line.
+Assessing the potential traffic to be generated by the new line, the report estimated that between 1,500 and 2,000 trips per day (450,000 to 620,000 trips per annum) would be generated by a variety of routes including London-Uckfield-Eastbourne and London-Uckfield-Newhaven fast services.
+The majority of trips would, however, be to existing stations on the Uckfield-Croydon line and the south-coast, while the new routes would encourage only 2% growth for existing lines due to longer journey time to the south coast compared with the Brighton Main Line.
+The benefit of the reinstated line as a diversionary route was judged negligible due to the low occurrence of total closures on the Brighton line, so was not taken into consideration in the business case.